 We encourage everyone who is registered with us to regularly update their user profile so that we always have the correct information.
 Jobzone’s employees who work with staffing and recruiting temps have access to your data, and in order to be able to introduce job seekers to potential employers, it is necessary to disclose your registered data to our clients.
 We will never disclose details from the personality-/aptitude or work tests to our clients without your consent, but they will receive a summary and the results will be included as part of the overall assessment.

 When assignments/positions that match your expertise and experience become available, we will present the client with a selection of the most qualified candidates for the position in question.
-Our clients will also be able to search in our database for candidates, unless the candidate/job seeker only wished to apply for a specific position and opts not to be matched with other positions/assignments.

 In connection with IT operations and service launches, and in connection with wages/taxes/pensions, we use subcontractors that may need to process your relevant personal data.
 In such cases, we make sure that the providers are subject to contract mechanisms that ensure the protection of your personal data.
 To fulfil Jobzone’s legal obligations, we also share personal data with government authorities.

 We store your personal information for three years after you register your profile.
 If you still wish to be registered, you may consent to this The Accounting Act, the Taxation Act, and the Act on Employer.
 Reporting of Employment and Income Conditions require us to store personal data related to wages/taxes/pension earned/paid while you were employed through us.
 We follow HR Norway's guidelines regarding the storage of data related to employment relationships.